We hope that the following pages are useful but if you have any questions regarding the curriculum we teach, please contact the school directly.

 Early Years Foundation Stage

-In Nursery and Reception we use the Lancashire EYFS Curriculum Framework which builds on Development Matters.
+In Nursery and Reception we ensure our curriculum meets the requirements of the statutory Early Years Foundation Stage 2021.
+We use aspects of the Lancashire EYFS Curriculum Framework which builds on Development Matters 2021.
 To learn more see below.

 The whole curriculum design project was completed in partnership with Kingmoor Junior School to ensure that our curriculum is based on a progressive framework from Nursery to year 6.